 Yes, provided you rebuild your credit and wait two years after your bankruptcy is approved by the courts.
 Avoiding new debt after your bankruptcy is discharged can also help your chances of qualifying for an FHA mortgage.

 Having a bankruptcy in your credit file shouldn’t stop you from buying or refinancing a home.
 Typically, home buyers applying after Chapter 7 bankruptcy will be charged higher interest rates.
-But shopping around in today’s low–rate market could help you net a fair deal on your home loan.
+But shopping around could help you get a fair deal on your home loan.

-If you’re thinking about buying a home, check with a few mortgage lenders to verify your home loan eligibility and find out what rates you qualify for.
+If you’re thinking about homeownership, check with a few mortgage lenders to verify your home loan eligibility and find out what rates you qualify for.
 If you’ve been doing the hard work of rebuilding your financial life, you may be able to get a mortgage sooner than you think.